tdavis433/Treasurecoastai-/replit.md

 # Treasure Coast AI - Multi-Tenant Chatbot Platform

 ## Overview
-This project is a production-ready multi-tenant AI chatbot platform originally developed for The Faith House sober-living facility.
-As of November 2025, the system has been expanded to support multiple tenants with a JSON-based configuration approach (pre-database solution).
-The platform includes Faith House as a real tenant plus 5 demo bots showcasing different business types.
+This project is a multi-tenant AI chatbot platform designed to support various businesses with AI-powered conversational agents.
+Originally developed for a sober-living facility, it has expanded to a platform offering templated bots for diverse industries.
+The platform aims to provide customizable, AI-driven customer interaction solutions, complete with administrative tools, analytics, and robust security features, emphasizing privacy and data protection.

 ## User Preferences
 - **Current Mode:** Multi-tenant platform with JSON-based bot configurations